The case of HD 106906 debris disc: A binary's revenge: Towards HD 106906 Debris Dynamics: Secular Dynamical Model and Associated Equilibria

 \end{itemize}

 Without serious loss of generality, we limit our discussion to coplanar-coplanar equilibria, in which all the vectors $\boldsymbol{j}, \boldsymbol{e}, \boldsymbol{\hat{n}}_{\rm b}, \boldsymbol{\hat{u}}_{\rm b},$ and $\boldsymbol{\hat{n}}_{\rm AB}$ lie in the same plane.
 This implies that the nodes of the three players are aligned.
-The practical will agree that coplanar-coplanar equilibria are most relevant here given the fiducial orientation of the planet’s orbit, though nothing prevents further complexification when the situation calls for it!
+The practical reader will agree that coplanar-coplanar equilibria are most relevant here given the fiducial orientation of the planet’s orbit, though nothing prevents further complexification when the situation calls for it!

-Applying this condition to the equations of motion, we recover conditions for stationary debris orbits in the form of two scalar equations with two unknowns: the debris eccentricity $e$, and the debris inclination with respect to the inner plane $i$.
-For a mutual inclination $i_{\rm b}$ between the stellar binary's plane and the planet's orbit, these conditions read as:
+Imposing nodal alignment, we recover conditions for stationary debris orbits in the form of two scalar equations in two unknowns: the debris eccentricity $e$, and the debris inclination with respect to the inner plane $i$.
+For a mutual inclination $i_{\rm b}$ between the stellar binary's plane and the planet's orbit, conditions reduce to:

 where $\phi=i_{\rm b}-i$.
-Under nodal alignment, equilibria can be either apsidally aligned or anti-aligned with the outer planet's periapse.
+With nodal alignment, equilibria can be either apsidally aligned or anti-aligned with the outer planet's periapse.
 We distinguish between them by the sign of the octupole terms, with the upper sign delivering the aligned configuration.

-Solving those conditions as a function of planetesimal semi-major axis yield eccentric Laplace surfaces shown in Figure \ref{Laplace_sketch}.
-Surfaces were computed for increasing companion inclination to binary plane.
+Solving those conditions as a function of planetesimal semi-major axis yields eccentric Laplace surfaces shown in Figure \ref{Laplace_sketch}.
+Surfaces were computed for various inclinations of the outer companion to the binary plane.
 They clearly interpolate between an inner circular disc region in near-alignment with binary plane, with an outer eccentric and inclined region, with mean inclination and eccentricity growing with the planet's inclination.
 Careful treatment will reveal instabilities in equilibria of a high enough inclination and eccentricity (and bifurcations of host surfaces), the discussion of which will take us too far afield.
 As indicated above, those surfaces, and the architecture they scaffold, allow economic expression of disc warp and elongation with distance away from the binary.